WELCOME TO THE NOVEMBER 2025

 Thank you, City Fare Cafe of Buffalo for the delicious meal!!

-BNMC Dedicates Bence, Bike Repair Station
+BNMC Dedicates Bench, Bike Repair Station

 The Rotary Club of the Buffalo Niagara Medical Campus recently dedicated a bench to the memory of John Embow, an area roofer who passed away unexpectedly two years ago.